fmstam/MLS/readme.md

 Current examples of **CEOT-DRL** are implemented in **pytorch** but it should support any platform.
 The reason is that, the agents are implemented in a computational graph lib-agnostic way.
+In addition, some parts might require optimization and at the current phase we are taking care of that, and will publish **CEOT-DRL 1.0** soon.

 ## **CEOT-DRL** is composed of these main parts:

  #### 1- Scenarios:
  A scenario file is used to define all parameters for the core and environment class.
 As well as the training options.
+ It defines the problem we want to solve (the environment) and the agent we use to solve it.
- It represents the problem, we want to solve, we feed it to a training manager, which run it and produce the results.
+ To execute a scenario, we feed it to a training manager which runs it and produces the results.
+See examples bellow.

  #### 2- Core classes:
   These are used to create replay memory, neural networks, agent algorithms, .... and so on.
 They are all abstract so that they can be reshaped according to the required scenario.